-Front gardens play an important role.
-Planted up, they breathe life into grey streets and help us to feel good about where we live.
+Front gardens play an important role, particularly in our towns and cities.
+They can breathe life into grey streets, helping to provide wildlife habitats and reduce pollution.
+They can also make us feel good about where we live.

-Check out some of our top tips for designing a front garden, below.
+Be inspired by our tips for designing a front garden, below.

 Front garden with slate paving and chippings, planted with hostas, grasses, irises and climbing roses